 Advantages & Disadvantages of each strategy

-- An advantage of the strategy that business brokers use is that you are only getting potential buyers that are motivated enough to proactively seek out information on a particular business for sale.
+- An advantage of the approach that business brokers use is that you are only getting potential buyers that are motivated enough to seek out information on a particular business for sale proactively.
 A disadvantage is that the business broker needs to spend time qualifying these buyers to make sure they have significant funds.

 - With the business broker strategy, you can get potential buyers that you may not think of and aren’t on any list that an M&A firm might use.
 They may just be a wealthy individual that’s motivated to buy a business and has the perfect experience to run and grow the business.
 M&A firms can miss out on these valuable potential buyers.